Setting the photoelectron clock through molecular alignment: Discussion

 In this framework, the largest absolute momentum for perpendicular alignment comes from the first rescattering event at a phase around $3\pi/2$, see \autoref[d]{fig:3} and its inset, which yields the largest momentum $\ordsim3.15~\au$.
 This momentum corresponds to an asymptotic kinetic energy $\ordsim\Up{10.5}$ and thus explains the experimental observation of the \Up{10} cutoff for perpendicular alignment, see the red marker in \autoref[c]{fig:2}.
-This rescattering event is attenuated by the imprinting of the nodal plane perpendicular to the molecular axis~\cite{Schell:SciAdv4:eaap8148}.
-Otherwise, this first peak would not only correspond to the largest photoelectron momentum, but also to the most probable recollision event.
-While this attenuation for perpendicular alignment is responsible for the secondary cutoff at $\Up{\ordsim9}$, \autoref[i]{fig:2}, it is not observed in the experiment nor in the TDDFT calculations, \autoref[c,~f]{fig:2}.
+This rescattering event is attenuated by the imprinting of the nodal plane perpendicular to the molecular axis~\cite{Schell:SciAdv4:eaap8148}, as otherwise this first peak would not only correspond to the largest photoelectron momentum, but also to the most probable recollision event.
+This attenuation for perpendicular alignment is responsible for the rescattering at the third revisit, \ie, at a phase around $7\pi/2$, to play a major role at lower energies and for the build up of a secondary cutoff at $\Up{\ordsim9}$, \autoref[i]{fig:2}.
+While this second distinct minimum is not clearly visible in the first derivative of the experiment and the TDDFT calculations, \ie, the red curves in \autoref[c,~f]{fig:2}, the broad shape of the minima in \autoref[c,~f]{fig:2} at high energy may be in fact a signature of the attenuation of the scattering at first revisit and the relevant contribution of the third revisit.
 In the case of parallel alignment, instead, the first rescattering event is strongly suppressed and most of the large-momentum electrons come from the third revisit at a phase of $7\pi/2$, depicted in the inset of \autoref[e]{fig:3}; the fifth revisit also yields comparable momenta.
 As a result, the momentum cutoff is smaller, \ie, $\ordsim2.9~\au$, corresponding to a final kinetic energy of $\ordsim\Up{9}$.
 This is in good agreement with the experimentally observed reduced cutoff for parallel alignment, see the blue marker in \autoref[c]{fig:2} and \autoref[f,~i]{fig:2}.
 This dynamics is mainly driven by the molecular potential: Here, the node of the HOMO along the laser polarisation imprints an angle on the electron emission at tunnelling.
 For OCS this angle was estimated to be $\ordsim\degree{30}$ with respect to the longitudinal $Y$ axis by the TDDFT calculations.
 This angle prevents the electron from rescattering at the first revisit.
 However, then the Coulomb attraction of the ionised molecule forces the electron to stay in the interaction region and to recollide at later revisits.
 It is important to note that the angle of emission and the rescattering at the $n$-th revisit are strongly correlated.
 Indeed, larger emission angles lead to later revisits and \emph{vice versa}.
 As the consequence, the photoelectron cutoff carries a clear signature of the electronic structure at tunnelling.
-This angular dependence imprinted in the momentum distribution of the initial electron wavepacket leads to the breakdown of the common product ansatz in QRS~\cite{Chen:PRA79:033409}, where the initial and the rescattered parts of the wavepacket are separated and only the latter contains angular dependence in the recollision frame.
+This angular dependence imprinted in the momentum distribution of the initial electron wavepacket leads to the breakdown~\cite{Schell:SciAdv4:eaap8148} of the common product ansatz in QRS~\cite{Chen:PRA79:033409}, where the initial and the rescattered parts of the wavepacket are separated and only the latter is considered angularly dependent in the recollision frame.